Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 Most channels have a select few Operators who are responsible for managing the culture of the channel.
 These are the people with the `+o` [flags in `ChanServ`](/guides/faq#how-to-find-out-who-runs-a-channel).
-Most clientsdisplay an `@` or another symbol next to their nick.
+Most clients display an `@` or another symbol next to their nick.
 Libera.Chat does not have "halfops" flags like some other networks.

 We recommend that operators in channels refrain from being "opped up" unless